 For 65 years, Nareit has led the U.S. REIT industry by ensuring its members’ best interests are promoted by providing unparalleled advocacy, investor outreach, continuing education and networking.

-Kimco’s Conor Flynn says shopping center REIT focusing on major metro markets.
+Kimco’s Will Teichman says the shopping center REIT is focusing on defined standards for sustainable construction.